What are Acceptance Criteria? Examples, Types & Templates

 If you don’t, you run the risk of creating a piece of software that is poorly made and that your target audience just doesn’t want to use.

-And if your target audience isn’t interested in your product, your startup isn’t likely to last very long.
+Furthermore, if your product doesn’t interest your target audience, your startup isn’t likely to last very long.

 One of the ways you can define expectations is through the use of entry requirements.

-- Who is responsible for the entry requirements?
+- Who is responsible for creating the acceptance criteria?

-- In summary: the power of entry requirements in testing.
+- In summary: the power of acceptance criteria in testing

 Let’s start with a definition of what entry requirements are and how they are used.